Personal Law Services

-Parents are expected to ring the Child Maintenance Options Service as the first port of call and they will encourage everyone to engage in an "FBA”.
+Parents will be encouraged to engage in an "FBA”.
 They have an example on their website.

 Be advised this is not a legal document and therefore seems difficult to enforce.
 There is the landmark case of Darke verses Strout showing the difficulties of enforcement and which this firm pursued on behalf of the mother, being ultimately successful having first had to go to the Court of Appeal.